Centre for Brain and Cognitive Development

 Kikuchi, Y., Senju, A., Hasegawa, T., Tojo, Y., & Osanai, H. (2013).
 The effect of spatial frequency and face inversion on facial expression processing in children with autism spectrum disorder, Japanese Psychological Research, 55, 118-130.

 Akechi, H., Senju, A., Uibo, H., Kikuchi, Y., Hasegawa, T., & Hietanen, J. K. (2013).
-Attention to Eye Contact in the West and East: Autonomic Responses and Evaluative Ratings, PLoS ONE, 8, e59312.
+Attention to Eye Contact in the West and East: Autonomic Responses and Evaluative Ratings, PLOS ONE, 8, e59312.

 Senju, A., Vernetti, A., Kikuchi, Y., Akechi, H., Hasegawa, T., & Johnson, M. H. (2013).
 Cultural background modulates how we look at other persons' gaze, International Journal of Behavioral Development, 37, 130-139.